juhalehtonen/towwwer/README.md

 ### Development configuration

-Configure the PageSpeed Insights API key by setting the `PAGESPEED_INSIGHTS_API_KEY` environment variable.
+* Configure the PageSpeed Insights API key by setting the `PAGESPEED_INSIGHTS_API_KEY` environment variable.
+* Configure the Slack webhook URL key by setting the `SLACK_WEBHOOK_URL` environment variable.

 ### Production configuration

-Configure the PageSpeed Insights API key by using the config provider of Distillery at `rel/config/runtime_config.exs`.
+* Configure the PageSpeed Insights API key by using the config provider of Distillery at `rel/config/runtime_config.exs`.
+* Configure the Slack webhook URL by using the config provider of Distillery at `rel/config/runtime_config.exs`.

 ## Deployment